tektechnologies/Instructor-Prep/201/class-09.md

 ## Good for accessibility

-- if we click on label input gets curser automagically, this is good for screen reader as well.
+- if we click on label input gets curser auto magically, this is good for screen reader as well.

 ## input validation to manage what users may want to enter into the text boxes